alec42/Distributacalcul_Package/README.md

 ## Example

-This is a basic example which shows you how the typical use of the
+This is a basic example which shows you the typical use of the
 functions:

 ``` r